Open-SAI/sandboxprj/README.md

  - *python manage.py migrate*
  - *python manage.py runserver*

 If no errors, go to your web browser and look up the default django url: http://localhost:8000.
-There is an page error, but is the default configuration, add */crud1* to see the hackenings app (the less buggy software in this repo :grin:)
+There is an page error, but is the default configuration, add */crud1* to see the hackenings app (the less buggy software in this repo :grin:).

+Use "ctrl+c" to stop the server, and you can go out from the virtualenv with the *deactivate* command.